 Some things you may not have known….

 - At seventeen months old, Chogyi began working with Jazz musician Jayna Nelson’.
-Originally reluctant to take on someone so young, she was pleasantly surprised to find him to be her most attentive and focused student––of any age.
+Originally hesitant to take on someone so young, she was pleasantly surprised to find him to be her most attentive and focused student––of any age.
 Her work focused not on instrumentation or theory, but rather, connecting neurological pathways with relationship to sound and vibration.
 They worked together, weekly, until sometime around age six.

 - It was Woodstock area musician, Joey Eppard’s percussive style that inspired Chogyi to pick up the guitar at three years old… Beginning with a video of five or so of Joey’s songs followed by one guitar lesson, the two developed a close bond which continues to this day.

 - With a bit of teenage reluctance, Chogyi joined Paul Green’s Rock Academy as a drummer in 2014.
 Within a week, Paul convinced him to pick the guitar back up, which he hadn’t touched in about seven years.
 Taking on more than twice the workload of the most students––switching off between the guitar and drums––he rose quickly to become one of the Academy’s MVP players.